inko-lang/inko/docs/source/getting-started/hello-error-handling.md

 code, and as such can't be handled at runtime.
 In a well written program, such errors shouldn't occur.

-## Handling the error

 Writing to the terminal may fail for different reasons.
 We're not going to cover these cases as that's out of the scope of this tutorial.
 Instead, we'll explore how to prevent such errors from terminating our program.

 In this case we have two options:

-1. We just ignore the error
+1. We ignore the error
-1. We somehow log the error in an external system
+1. We handle it somehow

-The second option relies on external systems (e.g. syslog) and this is way too much to cover, so we'll go with the first option.
+## Ignoring the error

-To ignore the error, change `hello.inko` to the following:
+We'll start with the first option: ignoring the error.
+To do so, change `hello.inko` to the following:

 ```inko
 import std.stdio (STDOUT)